ucli-tools/gits/README.md

 - **Organization Repository Support**: Smart detection and cloning of organization repositories.
 - **Easy Installation**: Simple install and uninstall process.
 - **User-Friendly**: Colorized output and helpful error messages.
-- **Repository Management**: Create and delete repositories on both GitHub and Gitea
+- **Repository Management**: Create and delete repositories on Forgejo, Gitea, and GitHub
 - **Multiple Platform Support**: Seamless integration with Forgejo, Gitea, and GitHub
 - **Branch Creation**: Create new branches with custom names
 - **Default Branch Handling**: Automatic detection and handling of default branches